EmMc1/Project/README.md

 Usage
 1. Check the Weather
 Users can input a city name in the text box and click the "Submit" button to fetch the weather.
 The weather data will be displayed on the page below the city name.
+Weather comes from OpenWeatherMap.
-2. Weather Fun Facts Carousel
+1. Weather Fun Facts Carousel
-A carousel of fun facts related to weather will rotate automatically, showcasing interesting facts such as the coldest recorded temperature, the frequency of thunderstorms, and the nature of fog.
+A carousel of fun facts for kids related to weather will rotate automatically, showcasing interesting facts such as the coldest recorded temperature, the frequency of thunderstorms, and the nature of fog
 Customizing the Website
-Styles: Customize the look and feel of the website by editing styles.css.
-You can change colors, fonts, or layout as needed.
-API Integration: To fetch live weather data, integrate a weather API like OpenWeatherMap:
+Styles: Uniformity across web pages in relation to colour, fonts and  layout API Integration: To fetch live weather data, using API from OpenWeatherMap
-Sign up at OpenWeatherMap and get an API key.
-Update the JavaScript to call the API and display live weather data instead of static content.